sveinung/writings/on-premise-vs-public-cloud/blogpost.md

 Public cloud providers organize their services around business outcomes.
 In-house operations departments organize around outputs as operations in itself isn't what they sell to their customers, unless they're the operations department of Amazon or Google.

+Outcome oriented teams' budgets are directly influenced by how well their products and services perform.
+If they sell more their budgets (should atleast) increase too.

+Operations teams' budgets are seldom a function of how their clients (the development teams) use them.
+Often their budgets are either fixed or tied to how many people are on the operations team.

+If you find you cannot use public cloud, you should at the very least find a way to tie your operations teams budget directly changes in the market affecting the development teams.
+If not, you may very well find that you miss market opportunities just because operations doesn't have the resources and incentives to scale.

+Fixed bare-minimum budgets < Fixed ample budgets < Budgets tied to demand